-To schedule a tour of the museum with your students, contact our Youth Education Program Director at (760) 778-6262, Extension 231.
-We recommend you schedule a minimum of two hours for your visit at the museum.
+To schedule a tour of the museum with your students, contact our Youth Education Program Director at (760) 482-1939.
+We recommend that you schedule a minimum of two hours for your visit to the museum.
 Before your visit to the museum, we suggest you review the Highlights of Your Tour featured on the next page.
 You may wish to assign each student a specific "highlight" to research during the trip.
 Also, it is recommended that prior to your visit, you review Lessons 4 and 5 in this curriculum guide.
 They provide an overview of some of the content featured at the museum.

-During your visit, each student will receive a "bio-sketch" of a key individual featured in the museum and a tour of the museum's three climate controlled hangars, featuring one of the world's largest collections of flying World War II Airplanes.
+During your tour, visit the museum's five climate-controlled hangars, featuring one of the world's largest collections of flying World War II airplanes and planes from Korea, Vietnam, and beyond.
 Also, the museum has computer flight simulators and an extensive library for research.
-It's an awesome walk through history that has had classes and individuals returning for more.
-At the end of your tour, students receive a bookmark with our website and opportunities for future involvement including a FREE admission pass for the student if he/she brings at least one adult on a return visit to the museum.
+It's an awesome walk-through history that has had classes and individuals returning for more.
 After your visit, we encourage you to use the lesson activities designed to help your students better understand the exhibits they have seen.